'Eternals' Post-Credits Scenes Reveal Major New Players in the MCU

 Following the world-saving adventures of the newest team of MCU heroes, two post-credits scenes set up characters from the comic canon bound to have major implications on Phase 4 and the future of the Marvel Cinematic Universe.

 The mid-credits scene sees the trio of Thena (Angelina Jolie), Druig (Barry Keoghan) and Makkari (Lauren Ridloff), in space after taking off in the Domo at the end of the film.
-Suddenly, flashes of bright lights appear on their ship, followed by two characters.
+They're discussing the concerning fact that they haven't been able to contact the other Eternals when suddenly, flashes of bright lights appear on their ship, followed by two characters.
 The first is Pip the Troll, voiced by Patton Oswalt, who heralds the arrival of his many-titled companion: Eros, played by Harry Styles!

-The hero known as Starfox, Eros is also introduced as the brother of Thanos, who takes a moment to compliment Thena's legendary beauty before issuing an ominous warning.
+The hero known as Starfox, Eros is also introduced as the brother of Thanos, the "Knave of Hearts," and the defeater of Black Roger.
+He takes a moment to compliment Thena's legendary beauty before issuing an ominous warning about Sersi (Gemma Chan) and the others, who have been summoned before Arishem for judgment over the group's decision to kill the newborn Celestial, Tiamut,

 "Your friends are in big trouble," he tells the group.
 "And we know where to find them."

-Likely referring to one of the final scenes of the movie, where Sersi (Gemma Chan) and the other Eternals are summoned before Arishem for judgment over the group's decision to kill the newborn Celestial, Tiamut, Marvel fans will have to wait and see how Eros' promise plays out.
-(The credits also promise that "The Eternals will return," but no sequel film or follow-up has been officially announced yet.)
+Marvel fans will have to wait and see how Eros' proclamation plays out -- the credits also promise that "The Eternals will return," but no sequel film or follow-up has been officially announced yet.
+However, it seems that this won't be a one-off appearance for Styles.

 "Harry as Eros was very much a package deal for me,” Eternals director Chloe Zhao told Deadline following the big reveal.
 "I pitched the idea of Pip the Troll and Eros to Kevin awhile back and I love the idea of exploring an Eternal who is beyond Titan and who may have influenced Thanos throughout the years the same way Eternals influenced us, earthlings."